Cocote-Team/WooCommercePlugin-V-1-0/README.md

-# woo-cocotefeed
+# Cocote plugin for Woocommerce 3.4 to 3.5

-Cocote plugin for Woocommerce 3.4 to 3.5
+# Plugin Cocote pour Woocommerce 3.4 à 3.5